-Allied Irish Bank (GB), profit before taxation of \in 111 million was down from \in 254 million in 2007.
-Operating profit before provisions in 2008 increased to \in 242 million on the previous period, which is a positive performance in very difficult operating conditions.
+Allied Irish Bank (GB), profit before taxation of € 111 million was down from € 254 million in 2007.
+Operating profit before provisions in 2008 increased to € 242 million on the previous period, which is a positive performance in very difficult operating conditions.
 This performance was achieved through a combination of active management of interest income and successfully targeted reductions in the underlying cost base.
 Net interest income grew by 2% reflecting continued success at margin management and a strong increase in customer deposit balances, which have grown by 29% since December 2007.
 There has been growth in customer loan balances of 12% and the focus on well managed balance sheet growth has continued in 2008.
 Costs have decreased by 2% on 2007.
 The cost income ratio for the year has improved to 41.8% from 43.3% for the previous period with positive income cost growth gap of 4%.
-Against the low provisions experience in 2007, the level of provisions for impairment has increased by \in 119 million reflecting the economic environment.
+Against the low provisions experience in 2007, the level of provisions for impairment has increased by € 119 million reflecting the economic environment.

-First Trust Bank profit before taxation fell by 76% to \notin 41 million, while the operating profit before provisions fell to \notin 163 million for 2008.
+First Trust Bank profit before taxation fell by 76% to \leq 41 million, while the operating profit before provisions fell to \leq 163 million for 2008.
 Customer loan balances were maintained at the same level as last year, with the continued focus on balance sheet management leading to an improvement in lending margins along with a 9% growth in customer deposit balances.
 This was supported by a number of successful issues of fixed rate deposit bonds, offering competitive interest rates in a declining rate environment.
 Active management of the cost base continues to be a feature of performance.
 Overall costs have increased by 3%.
-The level of provisioning for loan impairment increased by \notin 123 million, of which \notin 74 million was in relation to IBNR, reflecting the impact from the deterioration of economic conditions in the Northern Ireland economy.
+The level of provisioning for loan impairment increased by \leq 123 million, of which \leq 74 million was in relation to IBNR, reflecting the impact from the deterioration of economic conditions in the Northern Ireland economy.

-Profit before taxation was \notin 452 million, compared with \notin 379 million in 2006, an increase of \notin 73 million.
-This increase was impacted by currency factors of \notin 2 million.
-Excluding this item, income before taxes was up \notin 75 million, or 20%, built on well managed growth on both sides of the balance sheet, in both First Trust Bank in Northern Ireland and in Allied Irish Bank (GB) in Britain.
+Profit before taxation was € 452 million, compared with € 379 million in 2006, an increase of € 73 million.
+This increase was impacted by currency factors of € 2 million.
+Excluding this item, income before taxes was up € 75 million, or 20%, built on well managed growth on both sides of the balance sheet, in both First Trust Bank in Northern Ireland and in Allied Irish Bank (GB) in Britain.
 Loans and deposits increased by 20% and 17% respectively since 31 December 2006, resulting in a net interest income increase of 16%, with customer deposits growing very strongly across both personal and business current accounts, particularly in Britain.
 This strong growth has been achieved in the context of a continued emphasis on margin management and on maintaining good credit quality.
-The provision for impairment of loans and receivables was down by \notin 8 million when compared against 2006, reflecting a combination of increased performance-linked remuneration, investment in front line staff and upgrading enterprise technology platforms.
+The provision for impairment of loans and receivables was down by € 8 million when compared against 2006, representing 0.08% of average loans, compared to 0.13% in 2006, reflecting a strong level of recoveries.
+Costs increased by 9% reflecting a combination of increased performance-linked remuneration, investment in front line staff and upgrading enterprise technology platforms.
 Overall cost management remains a key focus, contributing to a further improvement in the cost income ratio from 45.9% to 44.1%.